GSA-TTS/FAC-transition-site/src/data/index.md

 meta:
   name: Historic data curation
   description: Documentation about the data migration from Census to GSA.
-toc:
-  - Who uses this data?
-  - How do I access the data?
-  - How is the data curated?
 ---

 # About our data